 Estimate 1-2 hours to get through each part of the tutorial.

-A previous version of this tutorial existed that used Core Components v1.
-The code for each chapter of the previous tutorial can continue to be found here.
+A previous version of this tutorial existed that leveraged a different Maven archetype for the project.
+The finished code for the previous tutorial can be found here.

 All of the code for the project can be found on Github in the AEM Guide repo:

 In addition, each part of the tutorial has its own branch in GitHub.
 A user can begin the tutorial at any point by simply checking out the branch that corresponds to the previous part.